NIEM/NIEM.github.io/json/reference/guidance/index.md

 For the QName `nc:Person` this yields the IRI `http://release.niem.gov/niem/niem-core/3.0/#Person`.

-In addtion, we apply the following guidelines:
+In addition, we apply the following guidelines:

 * Omit the `xsi` namespace, `http://www.w3.org/2001/XMLSchema-instance`, which is reserved for XML Schema-specific concepts, and is not carried over into